bhavikbhagwani/groupprojectG30/README.md

                     python main.py

-## HELP IN GAME AND HOW TO PLAY AND OTHER COMMANDS
+## HELP IN GAME, HOW TO PLAY AND OTHER COMMANDS

 You are free to type '?' or 'help' and a command afterwards to get a description of what the command does You can get the list of commands by typing '?' or 'help'